ABAC School of Nursing and Health Sciences

 The School of Nursing and Health Sciences requires screening examinations, criminal background checks, and drug screens upon acceptance and throughout the nursing program as required by clinical agencies.
 A student, who is denied access to a clinical agency due to the results of a criminal background check or a drug screen, will be dismissed from the program due to the inability to complete the program requirements.

-For information about ABAC’s Nursing Programs attend an INFORMATION SESSION
+For information about ABAC’s Nursing Program Tracks attend an INFORMATION SESSION